 - We always monitor the teaching timetables for every student two weeks after they begin placement to ensure no one is having an excessive timetable.
-This includes our School Direct Tuition and School Direct Salaried trainees.
-We encourage our schools to make their Salaried trainees super numerate and allow them sufficient time to build their knowledge and skills.
-Maximum timetabling requirements are set out clearly in our School Direct Salaried Partnership Agreement. - Trainees on all routes have protected non-contact time and professional development opportunities planned into their timetables, including time on curriculum planning and preparation, professional development, reading time for their academic assignments, etc. Workload is highlighted on each Partnership agreement.
+This includes our School Choice and School Direct Salaried student teachers.
+We encourage our schools to make their Salaried student teachers super numerate and allow them sufficient time to build their knowledge and skills.
+Maximum timetabling requirements are set out clearly in our School Direct Salaried Partnership Agreement. - Student teachers on all routes have protected non-contact time and professional development opportunities planned into their timetables, including time on curriculum planning and preparation, observation of expert colleagues, professional development, reading time for their academic assignments, etc. Workload is highlighted on each Partnership agreement.